College and academic advising

 During the spring of junior year, each family has the opportunity to meet individually with the College Advisor to discuss the student’s status and goals and to begin building a suitable college list for the student.
 The ideal list takes into consideration the student’s spiritual and personal development, academic standing and major/career aspirations as well as the family’s financial constraints.

 During the junior year, the College Adviser leads students through the program titled “How to Pick a College Major” which was developed by Becky Preble.
 The program takes students through a no-nonsense approach to identify which college major best matches their interests, natural talents and values.
 The program includes an extended conversation between Becky Preble and each student and parent.

 The College Advising Office facilitates student interaction with colleges, including university representative visits to Geneva, our annual on-site College Fair and student visits to universities.

-Each rhetoric student at Geneva receives his or her own account for Naviance, our college and career readiness portal.
-Naviance offers extensive tools for personal assessment and for career and college matching.
+Each rhetoric student at Geneva receives his or her own account for Scoir, our college and career readiness portal.
+Scoir offers extensive tools for personal assessment and for career and college matching.
 The College Advising Office will load each student’s GPA and test scores into Scoir, which can be used for comparison to admissions data at colleges of interest.